mauro3/Pkg.jl/docs/src/registries.md

 Registries contain information about packages, such as available releases, dependencies and where it can be downloaded.
 The `General` registry (https://github.com/JuliaRegistries/General) is the default one, and is installed automatically.
+Note that registries are global and not tied to a specific environment/project.

 ## Managing registries